ICOS-Carbon-Portal/infrastructure/README.md

 ---
 rdflog
 -------
 Needed by the `meta` service to be run locally on developer's machine.
-First, obtain the latest rdflog backup from `fsicos.lunarc.lu.se`.
+First, obtain the latest rdflog backup from `fsicos2.lunarc.lu.se`.

 The following approach does not require installation of BorgBackup client.

 Login to fsicos and run the following to see the available snapshots of `rdflog` backup:<br/>
-`borg list /disk/data/bbserver/repos/fsicos.lunarc.lu.se/pgrep_rdflog/default/ | tail`
+`borg list /disk/data/bbserver/repos/rdflog.repo | tail`

 Choose the snapshot to reconstruct your local environment from, and extract it to current directory by running e.g. the following (last part is the snapshot timestamp):<br/>
-`borg extract /disk/data/bbserver/repos/fsicos.lunarc.lu.se/pgrep_rdflog/default/::2020-03-24T04:43:20`
+`borg extract /disk/data/bbserver/repos/rdflog.repo/::2020-03-24T04:43:20`

 Archive the backup to a file:<br/>
 `tar cvfz rdflog_volumes.tar.gz volumes/ && rm -rf volumes/`

 Copy `rdflog_volumes.tar.gz` to a folder on your machine, for example with<br/>
-`scp fsicos.lunarc.lu.se:/root/rdflog_volumes.tar.gz .`<br/>
+`scp fsicos2.lunarc.lu.se:/root/rdflog_volumes.tar.gz .`<br/>
 (Delete the archive from the server afterwards)

 Extract the rdflog Postgres data with `tar xfz rdflog_volumes.tar.gz`